FRONTIERS

 Bradley Staats

-Senior Associate of Strategy and Academics and Ellison Distinguished Professor of Operations; Faculty Director, Center for the Business of Health, UNC Kenan-Flagler Business School
+Senior Associate Dean for Strategy and Academics and Ellison Distinguished Professor of Operations; Faculty Director, Center for the Business of Health, UNC Kenan-Flagler Business School

 2:30 PM–2:45 PM